MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *last2*\
 An input iterator addressing the position one past the last element in second of two consecutive sorted source ranges to be tested for whether all the elements of the second are contained in the first.

-*comp*\
+*pred*\
 User-defined predicate function object that defines sense in which one element is less than another.
-A binary predicate takes two arguments and returns **true** when satisfied and **false** when not satisfied.
+A comparison predicate takes two arguments and returns **true** when satisfied and **false** when not satisfied.

-### Return Value
+### Return value

 **true** if the first sorted range contains all the elements in the second sorted range; otherwise, **false**.